lukegeel101/BlackJack-Q-Learning-RL/README.md

   <a href="blackjack_results.mp4"><img src="blackjack_results_thumb.jpg" alt="Cumulative profit comparison" width="100%" /></a>
 </p>

 200,000 hands per agent, 8-deck H17 game, 3:2 blackjack, $50 base bet ramping up to $2,500 at high true counts.
 The flat-bet player bleeds slowly to the house edge.
 The counter pulls ahead at moderate counts.
-The neural net pulls ahead **more**, because it sees what no human counter can — the exact rank-by-rank distribution of every card left in the shoe.
+The neural net pulls ahead **more**, because it sees what no human counter can (unless you have a photographic memory haha) — the exact rank-by-rank distribution of every card left in the shoe.

 ---